-Students are provided lecture regarding basic housekeeping skills, basic maintenance techniques & how to develop cleaning schedules.Students are provided with information about the importance of the service plan.
+Students are provided lecture regarding basic housekeeping skills, basic maintenance techniques & how to develop cleaning schedules.
+Students are provided with information about the importance of the service plan.
 How a service plan and its development.
 How interventions listed are implemented and how the Caregiver is able to notify their Supervisor for needed adjustments to the service plans.
 Students will receive instruction and understanding on proper nutrition and physical nutritional needs.
 Caregivers will be working with clients that may have specific nutritional needs & will gain an understanding of the reason why they client's needs are different from general nutrition.

-Clock hours awarded: Prerequisites: 8 Lecture hours Special needs & Mental Health & Care Cognitively Impaired Person
+Prerequisites: Special needs & Mental Health & Care Cognitively Impaired Person